The International Capital Markets Review: Spain

 Outlook and conclusions

-1 Charles Poole-Warren, Salvador Ruiz Bachs and Juan Hormaechea are partners, Teresa Méndez is a counsel, and Alfonso Gutiérrez and Álvaro Rojo are senior associates at Allen & Overy.
-The authors gratefully acknowledge the assistance of Fernando Torrente (partner), Ishtar Sancho (counsel), Katie Steval and Cristina de Zavala (associates) and Mónica Represa (head of knowledge) at Allen & Overy.
+1 Charles Poole-Warren, Salvador Ruiz Bachs and Juan Hormaechea are partners, Teresa Méndez and Alfonso Gutiérrez are counsels, and Álvaro Rojo is a senior associate at Allen & Overy.
+The authors gratefully acknowledge the assistance of Fernando Torrente (partner), Ishtar Sancho (counsel), Cristina de Zavala (associate) and Mónica Represa (head of knowledge) at Allen & Overy.

-5 Law 10/2014, of 26 June, on the organization, supervision and solvency of credit institutions.
+4 Law 10/2014 of 26 June, on the organisation, supervision and solvency of credit institutions.

 7 Regulation 596/2014, of the European Parliament and of the Council of 16 April 2014 on market abuse.